mjordan/islandora_workbench_docs/docs/cancelling.md

 * If it stops while creating a compound object such as a book, it might stop before the children/pages are being processed.

 If you cancel Workbench while it is running, you should always inspect the last object created and any of its media/children to ensure that they were all created.
 Use information in the log to see what was processed just prior to exiting.

+!!! note
+    You can also issue a `ctrl-c` while running a `--check`.
+This that case, Workbench just logs the action and exits.